History of slavery in the Muslim world: 20th-century: suppression, abolition and prohibition

 At Istanbul, the sale of black and Circassian women was conducted openly, even well past the granting of the Constitution in 1908.

 Throughout the 19th and 20th centuries, slavery gradually became outlawed and suppressed in Muslim lands, due to a combination of pressures exerted by Western nations such as Britain and France, internal pressure from Islamic abolitionist movements, and economic pressures.

 The Brussels Anti-Slavery Conference 1889–90 had addressed the slavery in a semi-global level and concluded with the Brussels Conference Act of 1890, which was revised by the Convention of Saint-Germain-en-Laye 1919.
 When the League of Nations was founded, they conducted an international investigation of slavery via the Temporary Slavery Commission (TSC), and a convention was drawn up to hasten the total abolition of slavery and the slave trade.

 The 1926 Slavery Convention, which was founded upon the investigation of the TSC of the League of Nations, was a turning point in banning global slavery.
 By this point in time, slavery was mainly legal in the Muslim world.

 By the Treaty of Jeddah, May 1927 (art.7), concluded between the British Government and Ibn Sa'ud (King of Nejd and the Hijaz) it was agreed to suppress the slave trade in Saudi Arabia, mainly supplied by the ancient Red Sea slave trade.
-In the 1932, the League of Nations asked all member countries to include anti-slavery commitment in any treaties they made with all Arab states.
+In 1932, the League of Nations asked all member countries to include anti-slavery commitment in any treaties they made with all Arab states.

-In 1932 the League formed the Committee of Experts on Slavery (CES) to review the result and enforcement of the 1926 Slavery Convention, which resulted in a new international investigation under the first permanent slavery committee, the Advisory Committee of Experts on Slavery (ACE) in 1934–1939.
+In 1932, the League formed the Committee of Experts on Slavery (CES) to review the result and enforcement of the 1926 Slavery Convention, which resulted in a new international investigation under the first permanent slavery committee, the Advisory Committee of Experts on Slavery (ACE) in 1934–1939.
 In the 1930s, Saudi Arabia and the rest of the Arabian Peninsula was the main center of legal slavery.

 By a decree issued in 1936, the importation of slaves into Saudi Arabia was prohibited unless it could be proved that they were slaves at the treaty date.
 Slavery in Bahrain was abolished by efforts of George Maxwell of the ACE in 1937.